Close

 TRACK RECORD

-Chesnara has made thirteen acquisitions since the company was established in 2004; five in the UK, one in Sweden and seven in the Netherlands.
-The subsequent embedded value growth has been the primary driver of the Group’s total economic value increase from £126m in 2004 to £508m at 30 June 2024.
-The acquisitions have also made a significant contribution to the Group’s cash generation thereby funding our dividend strategy.
+The acquisitions have made a significant contribution to the Group’s Cash Generation thereby funding our dividend strategy.
 Importantly, no deals have resulted in any form of detrimental customer outcomes and customers benefit from the financial stability the Chesnara Group offers.

 ENHANCE VALUE THROUGH PROFITABLE NEW BUSINESS